Githubstreak/Githubstreak-frontend/CODE_OF_CONDUCT.md

 ## GitHubStreak Code of Conduct

-GitHubStreak is committed to providing a friendly, safe, and welcoming environment for all contributors, regardless of experience level, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other defining characteristic.
+GitHubStreak is committed to providing a friendly, safe, and welcoming environment for all contributors, regardless of experience level, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other defining characteristics.
 We expect all participants in our community to adhere to this Code of Conduct.

 ## Our Standards